fak1337/pentia_reactnative_learning_tasks/React-Native/Task2/README.md

 ## Step 3: Custom components
 Time to make our first custom component.
 Lets get into it straight away!

-### Step 3.1: Project structur
+### Step 3.1: Project structure

-Firstly lets make some changes to our project structur
+Firstly lets make some changes to our project structure

+- Make a new Folder in the main project folder named: **app**
+    - This is the folder that vil contain all our apps main source code.
-- Make a new Folder in the main project folder: **components**
+- Make a new Folder in the **app** folder: **components**
     - This is the folder that vil contain all the custom components
 - Make a new file in the **components** folder: **TaskItem.tsx**
     - This is the custom component file for the Task Items

+In the end you should have a project structure like below, keep in mind this are the source files for your project and I have not listet the overall react-native, native and other project files:
+- Project root
+  - app
+    - components
+      - TaskItem.tsx
+  - App.tsx (keep this file in the project root)

 ### Step 3.2: The custom component